Posts: 2,102

 Thanks, Mike, for posting your experience with this problem.
 Here's hoping for your future miles to be uneventful, as far as maintenance is concerned!

 (01-12-2020, 07:30 PM)Gordie Thomas Wrote: My 2016 RT only had a snap ring on the transmission end.
+As does the RS, and all the R1200 water cooled bikes.

 Here is a magazine article that was brought to my attention: